igorkovalchuk/ConferenceVision/README-LINUX.md

     $ ./run.sh

 Also you may use the fast.sh - a single iteration (a change to netstandard2.0 project) takes less than 10 seconds for me.

+VSCode

+    Failed to load project file '.../ConferenceVision/ConferenceVision.iOS/ConferenceVision.iOS.csproj'.

+And seems it is necessary for VSCode on Linux to comment out some lines in ConferenceVision.sln

+    # Project("{FAE04EC0-301F-11D3-BF4B-00C04F79EFBC}") = "ConferenceVision.iOS", "ConferenceVision\ConferenceVision.iOS\ConferenceVision.iOS.csproj", "{EA123FAD-2B41-4785-B223-45BAEB0B326F}"
+    # EndProject

+The next errors seems doesn't break the VSCode intellisense today:

+    Error: Package 'Xamarin.Plugin.ImageEdit 0.1.0' was restored using '.NETFramework,Version=v4.6.1' instead of the project target framework '.NETStandard,Version=v2.0'.
+This package may not be fully compatible with your project.